MSC Core Group Meeting

 Chinese participants included Li Yuanchao, the Vice President, Zhang Yesui, Executive Vice Minister of Foreign Affairs, Fu Ying, Chairwoman of the Foreign Affairs Committee of the National People's Congress, Jin Liqun, President of the Asian Infrastucture Investment Bank, and many others.

-More infos on the event, including the conference report as well as a selection of photos and an opinion piece on the occasion of the event, can be accessed through the info box in the sidebar.
+More infos on the event here: a conference report, a selection of photos as well as an opinion piece by MSC Chairman Wolfgang Ischinger on the occasion of the event.

 MSC Core Group Meeting in Addis Ababa (2016)